What Is Church Stewardship?

 The master scolds the servant who merely saved his bag of gold.
 Whereas, the two who put their allotments to good and productive uses were praised and given more responsibility.

-One take away from this parable is that stewardship should not be about giving only, but doing.
+One take away from this parable is that church stewardship campaigns should not be about giving only, but doing.
 This outlook should inform your messaging to your congregation.
 If you are asking members to give without articulating a vision of what the giving will do--for them, the church, and those who are impacted by it--then the request is no more than charity.

 In fact, the majority of Bible verses addressing money deal with the responsibilities of the individual and not the needs of the church.
 But, like most congregations, you probably have members who are financially well off, others who are struggling, and many in between.
 The emphasis should be on what they can contribute, not how much.